LorenzoGReyes/tesis/README.md

 # tesis
-Code used for my master's degree thesis
+Code used for my master's thesis.

+It's not finished yet.